 Founding Kupuna & History

-Kula No Na Po’e Hawai’i was formed in 1992 by a group of concerned community women who sought to improve the educational skills of Homestead children and strengthen relationships between parents and the public school system.
-Introduced to the community by Dr. Liela Nitta, KNNPH was originally conceptualized as a community school, providing educational opportunities for children and adults.
-Community volunteers come together to shape the philosophy, mission, objectives and programs for a community-based organization dedicated to education.
+Kula No Na Po’e Hawai’i (KULA) was formed in 1992 by a group of concerned community women who sought to improve the educational skills of Homestead children and strengthen relationships between parents and the public school system.
+Introduced to the community by Dr. Liela Nitta, KULA was originally conceptualized as a community school, providing educational opportunities for children and adults.
+Community volunteers come together to shape the philosophy, mission, objectives, and programs for a community-based organization dedicated to education.

-The organization officially received its 501(c)3 status in 1994 as Kula No Na Po’e Hawai’i o Papakolea, Kewalo, Kalawahine.
-Over time, KNNPH programs evolved to include wellness clinics, education & social programs for youth, nutrition, exercise, traditional Hawaiian healing classes, and literacy fairs.
+The organization officially received its 501(c)3 status in 1994 as Kula No Na Po’e Hawai’i o Papakōlea, Kewalo, Kalawahine.
+Over time, KULA programs evolved to include wellness clinics, education & social programs for youth, nutrition, exercise, traditional Hawaiian healing classes, and literacy fairs.